Love Sex Aur Dhokha

 Banerjee conceived the film after he came across several video clips containing sexual content including the DPS MMS clip and wanted to explore what led to that situation.
 He then wrote two short stories, which he later expanded into three.
 The film was made entirely using digital formats with different cameras, including a handycam, an amateur film camera, a security camera, an underwater camera, and spy cameras.
 Nikos Andritsakis served as the film's cinematographer and Namrata Rao was its editor.
 The film's soundtrack was composed by Sneha Khanwalkar and the lyrics were written by Banerjee.

-Love Sex Aur Dhokha was screened at the 2010 London Indian Film Festival and the Munich International Film Festival.
+Love Sex Aur Dhokla was screened at the 2010 London Indian Film Festival and the Munich International Film Festival.
 It was released in India on 19 March 2010 to positive reviews from critics.
 The film was made on a budget of ₹20 million; it grossed ₹97.8 million and proved to be a commercial success.
 Rao and Pritam Das won the Best Editing and the Best Sound Design Award, respectively, at the 56th Filmfare Awards.
 Khanwalkar received the R. D. Burman Music Award.

 A spiritual sequel titled: Love Sex Aur Dhokha 2 was released in 2024.

 Plot

 Love (Titled Superhit Pyaar)

-Rahul, a young amateur film director in his early 20s decides to make a small-budget film for the diploma of his film course.
-He conducts an audition and meets Shruti, a young girl whom he chooses for the leading role.
-Shruti belongs to an orthodox family and her father is a real estate magnate.
-The two bond and become closer, but Shruti's overprotective, aggressive brother overhears their telephone conversation and attacks the film set to find out the identity of the caller.
-Shruti tells Rahul her father will get her married to someone else; they elope and get married.
-From their honeymoon suite, they telephone Shruti's family and ask for their acceptance; her father and brother are initially angry but then approve and tell them they will be sending a car to pick them up from the hotel.
-During the journey, Rahul and Shruti are ambushed by Shruti's brother and his goons who murder them, dismember their bodies with an axe and bury their remains.
+Rahul, an amateur film director in his early 20s, decides to make a low-budget film for his diploma course.
+During auditions, he casts Shruti, a young woman from an orthodox family headed by a wealthy real estate magnate.
+As they grow close, Shruti's overprotective brother overhears one of their telephone conversations and storms the film set in search of Rahul.
+Shruti reveals that her father intends to marry her to someone else, prompting the couple to elope and marry.
+From their honeymoon suite, they telephone her family seeking acceptance.
+Although initially furious, Shruti's father and brother appear to reconcile and offer to send a car to collect them.
+Instead, her brother and his goons ambush the couple, murder them, dismember their bodies with an axe, and bury the remains.